-14.10.
+15.10.
 SERVER

-The server attribute contains a textual description of the software being used by the server, including manufacturer and version number.
+The server attribute contains a textual description of the software being used by the server.
+This SHOULD include manufacturer and version number.
 The attribute has no impact on operation of the protocol, and serves only as a tool for diagnostic and debugging purposes.
 The value of SERVER is variable length.
 It MUST be a UTF-8 [RFC3629] encoded sequence of less than 128 characters (which can be as long as 763 bytes).